 Students with 28 or more transferable credits who have satisfied the above requirements will be admitted directly to the major.

-The animal science major at MSU can be completed through either the College of Agriculture and Natural Resources or Lyman Briggs College (LBC).
-The requirements for transferring into this major differ depending on which of the two colleges you choose to pursue this major.
+The astrophysics major at MSU can be completed through either the College of Natural Science or Lyman Briggs College (LBC).
+The requirements for transferring into this major differ depending on which of these two colleges you plan to pursue this major through.

 College of Natural Science admission requirements for transfer students: